PicoScope 7 Software

 Annotations refer to specific points that you select on the graph.
 Click the Add annotation button to add a note and specify the direction of the callout.

 Another really useful feature is that annotation history is recorded and listed in chronological order in the annotation pane.
 Clicking the Show in graph button zooms into the event in the graph display.
 Annotations provide a useful way of leaving prompts, questions and discussion topics when sharing

 .picolog files with colleagues.

 PicoLog 6 is a complete data acquisition software package.
-It provides a visual, easy-to-use interface for users to quickly set up simple or complex acquisitions, record, view and analyze data.
+It provides a visual, easy-to-use interface allowing you to quickly set up simple or complex acquisitions and record, view and analyze data.

 When searching through datasets for events or trends, it's important to be able to navigate the data and pinpoint a data range to take a closer look.
 At Pico we feel it is essential to have zooming controls in easy reach at all times in the graph view: zoom in, zoom out, zoom selection and pan.
 In addition, mouse, touchpad and touchscreen gesture controls present a faster and smarter way to examine your data in detail.